Purchasing Card Procedure Manual

 Section 3: Cardholder Responsibilities

 Cardholders have few responsibilities other than keeping their cards in a secure place.
 The most important responsibility that each cardholder has is that they must obtain an itemized receipt or other similar documentation for each of their transactions.
 Cardholders will receive a monthly statement from the bank and they are required to reconcile their transactions.
 They will then need to attach all their documentation to the statement and forward to their Departmental Account Manager (see Section #4).
 The documentation should include a brief description for each item listed as to its use and location.
 Cardholders who fail to obtain or submit their documentation in a timely manner will lose their Purchasing Card privilege.

-The Purchasing Office will conduct an annual “Program Review” where they will visit each department to review certain transactions and discuss other issues.
-The Account Manager will be required to provide all documentation for these reviews.
-In the event that certain documentation may be missing, the Purchasing Office will take aggressive measures to assist the Account Manager to obtain.
-If that does not resolve the issue, the departmental Purchasing Card capability will be eliminated.
-Additionally, from time to time, random audits will be conducted where a cardholder will be requested to provide documentation on a specific transaction.
+The Internal Audit Department will conduct regular audits where they will visit each department to review transactions and discuss other issues.
+The Account Manager will be required to provide all documentation for these audits.
+In the even that certain documentation is missing, the Internal Audit Department and/or Purchasing Department will assist the Account Manager to obtain the documentation; any deficiencies will be reported to the Purchasing Office.
+If there are recurring issues with the same Purchasing Card, the card will be deactivated.

 Expenditure Transfers – Each Purchasing Card may only have one departmental account number assigned.
 If a transaction is made where the purchase should come from another account, please contact either the Purchasing or Accounting Office for assistance.